Seeking Justice for Aaron Thal

 Earlier this year, 19-year-old Aaron Thal was killed when he was struck and run over by two cars while waiting at a bus stop in Lincolnwood.
 To this day, the hit-and-run driver who struck him has not been caught.
-Salvi, Schostok and Pritchard P.C. has been working with his family since his death to help bring them closure.
+Salvi, Schostok & Pritchard P.C., has been working with his family since his death to help bring them closure.

 Aaron was killed at 6:30 in the morning at the intersection of Touhy and Kostner avenues on March 10.
 He was found in the middle of the street, and it’s unknown how he got there.
 Aaron’s mother Norma has been agonizing over his death for months.
 “I want to know what happened to my son,” she told CBS 2 Chicago.

 According to the story, the two drivers that hit him did stop and speak to police.
 But Aaron’s mother and Lincolnwood police believe that he was the victim of a hit-and-run driver in another vehicle before being run over by the other two.
 They point to video footage of a black pick-up truck captured with red light cameras.
 “It’s hard to fathom how somebody would do that and not stop,” said Norma.
 “If it was someone you cared about you would wish someone would have an act of kindness.”

 “That’s really our focus right now, to make a public plea to get information, to get evidence, that will help not only the police, but help the family get some closure,” said attorney Tara Devine, who is representing the family.

 In hopes of getting more information, Norma is offering a $2,000 reward.
 She said that her son was a charitable person, always helping the elderly and sending money to help overseas children who are in need.
 She hopes that someone will show the same integrity that her son showed and come forward with information about what might have happened to her son.
 “I want justice for my boy,” she said.